 - 1. Improvement of cycle routes to sustainable transport hubs. - 2.
 Cycle access improvements to the: - a.
 Outer ring road corridor in Gloucester - b.
 Canal towpath - c.
-A40 corridor between Gloucester and Cheltenham. - 3.7.16 Gloucester is relatively flat and is a good place to cycle.
+A40 corridor between Gloucester and Cheltenham. - 4.7.21 Gloucester is relatively flat and is a good place to cycle.
 Cycling is increasingly popular and arguably if routes and facilities were better and safer, the take-up would be even greater.
 Cycling as an activity and a mode of transport has very few downsides.
 It is an effective means of transport that can significantly reduce car trips.
 Cycling contributes towards reducing carbon emissions and improving air quality.
 It assists with the adoption of healthier lifestyles and can help existing transport networks in towns and cities to run more efficiently.

-3.7.17 The extent of Gloucester's existing cycle lanes and paths are outlined in the Gloucestershire Local Transport Plan (2015 - 2031) Policy Document 2 - Cycle (November 2017).
-The four priorities highlighted in the policy reflect recent work undertaken by the County and City Council and the project delivery priorities on page 23 of the Gloucestershire Local Transport Plan (2015 - 2031) Policy Document 2 - Cycle (November 2017).
+There is evidence that 'green' cycling routes are more likely to be used and that they contribute to the enhancement of ecological networks.
+These factors should be considered when improvements are made. - 4.7.22 The extent of Gloucester's existing cycle lanes and paths are outlined in the Gloucestershire Local Transport Plan (2015 2031) Policy Document 2 Cycle (November 2017) and it is important that this document is referred to in considering development that promotes or protects cycling infrastructure in the city.
+The four priorities highlighted in the policy reflect recent work undertaken by the County and City Council and the project delivery priorities on page 23 of the Gloucestershire Local Transport Plan (2015 2031) Policy Document 2 Cycle (November 2017). - 4.7.23 With regard to the Canal towpath, this is not a dedicated cycle path and current and future use must reflect the needs of other users.

-Policy G4: Walking
+Policy G43: Walking